wonglok/effectnode-fx/README.md

 10. Secure by Design, the developer tools editor tools are only included in development envrionment and production dont even include the execution code of the editor.

+11. AutoPackaging

-11. MIT Licensed, Freely usable for Frontend development.
+12. MIT Licensed, Freely usable for Frontend development.

-made with 💖 love by @wonglok831
+## made with 💖 love by @wonglok831

-Free Resources Credit:
+## Free Resources Credit:

 1. Thank you LORD JESUS for all the inspiraion.Hallelujah GLORY be to GOD. amen <3